Leslie Tripathy

 Leslie Ann Tripathy is an Indian actress who first appeared in Odia music videos and film then in Bollywood.
 In 2014, Tripathy debuted in the Hindi film industry with the movie W.

 Early life and background

 Tripathy is the first child of Dr. Sailendra Narayan Tripathy, a professor in English and Ashoka Tripathy, a teacher in English literature.
 Tripathy has a younger brother, Shakespeare King, who is a model turned Actor who generally works in Indian Adult film industry.
-She is an alumni of BJB College.
+She is an alumna of BJB College.
 She studied journalism from Asian College of Journalism, Chennai.
 She has written articles and has campaigned in for women's rights.
 Before entering into the Bollywood industry, Tripathy was active in the Odia film industry, including videos and some films.

 Career

 Tripathy started her Bollywood career with the 2014 film W, playing the character of Roohi Malik, a rape victim.
 She appeared in her first Telugu debut movie Chusinodiki Chusinantha, starring with Sivaji.